 In the recipe card below, I’ve included the weight and nutrition facts for both the spicy ground beef and cooked quinoa in case you’d like to make more than 4 ground beef and quinoa bowls.

 I topped mine with fresh green onion, toasted sesame seeds, black sesame seeds, and a lime wedge or two.
 If you find the beef to be a little too spicy, the acidity from the limes will save your bacon.
+For more sides that would go great with this dish, check out the pickled carrots, cucumber salad, and kimchi sauce in my ground beef bulgogi recipe.

 And that’s all you need to know.
 If you have a question I forgot to cover, leave a comment at the bottom of the post and I’ll help you out.
 Otherwise, enjoy your ground beef and quinoa!